cds-snc/digital-canada-ca/content/en/blog/posts/rfp.md

 ---
-title: "CDS’ first Request for Proposals: Eight things you need to know"
+title: 'CDS’ first Request for Proposals: Eight things you need to know'
+description: >-
-description: "Do you want to support us in our mandate to improve services for newcomers to Canada, Veterans, seniors, and others?
-Help us implement and scale digital government in Canada by providing strategic advice, finding great people, and providing training to strengthen the government's digital capacity."
+  Do you want to support us in our mandate to improve services for newcomers to Canada, Veterans, seniors, and others?
+Help us implement and scale digital government in Canada by providing strategic advice, finding great people, and providing training to strengthen the government's digital capacity.
-author: Stevie-Ray Talbot, Policy
+author: 'Stevie-Ray Talbot, Policy'
-date: 2018-08-31 09:00:00 -0400
+date: '2018-08-31 09:00:00 -0400'
-image: /img/cds/rfp_eng.jpg
+image: /img/cds/blog/rfp_eng.jpg
-image-alt: A maple leaf sticker with the words, Strong and Free.
+image-alt: 'A maple leaf sticker with the words, Strong and Free.'
-translationKey: "rfp"
+translationKey: rfp
+thumb: /img/cds/blog/thumb/rfp_eng.jpg
+processed: 1550507384362
 ---

 Today we (the Canadian Digital Service) launched a [Request for Proposals](https://buyandsell.gc.ca/procurement-data/tender-notice/PW-18-00841347) (RFP).